-You have a moderate preference for sound in your environment while you learn.
+You strongly prefer to have sound in your environment while you learn.

 Based on your results, you should try to study and learn in an environment where there is noise in the background.
 Read the following recommendations and select the ones you think would work best for you.